Father: James Edwin Wilson

 Emily Flesher: Charleston Cemetery, Charleston, Illinois.

 James and Emily were both originally from Virginia.
-Later on they moved to Illinois where the family was raised.
+Later they moved to Illinois where the family was raised.

 James Wilson was a distinguished looking, tobacco chewing farmer.
 His penmanship was very artistic and stylish.
-Together, he and Emily raised a rather large family of five boys and four girls.
+Together, he and Emily raised a family of five boys and four girls.
 Of these, seven lived to adulthood.

 After Emily’s death, James moved back to Virginia to live with his son Kenneth.
 When the money began running out, James then returned to Iowa to live with another son, Earl.
-While there, he babysat the children, cooked, and helped out with the farm work.
+While there he babysat the children, cooked, and helped out with the farm work.

 Children of James & Emily Wilson Samuel A. Wilson – Farmer Born: November 4, 1878Died: November 6, 1956 Samuel had serious problems with his temper, and spent time at the mental hospital in Cherokee, Iowa.
 Lillie O. Wilson – Housewife Born: December 17, 1881Died: August 24, 1956 Cary A. Wilson Born: July 28, 1884Died: March 14, 1897 Cary died in late childhood of an illness.
 Edwin Earl Wilson – Farmer Born: May 21, 1886Died: October 11, 1971 William O. Wilson – Prison Guard Born: April 18, 1889Died: July 28, 1965 Benjamin Wilson – Farmer Born: February 28, 1891Died: March 19, 1939 Dovie Lee Wilson Born: April 29, 1893Died: June 22, 1894 Kenneth Price Wilson – Black Sheep Born: March 23, 1895Died: November, 1955 Kenneth operated a taxi service in Webster City for a time, but then skipped town, leaving his brothers Samuel and Earl to pay off the loan on the 2 cabs.
 Kenneth is also rumored to have killed a man in Chicago.
 He died in Wisconsin under an assumed name.
 His sister Electie was the only family member to keep in touch with him over the years.
 Electie Wilson – Housewife Born: August 6, 1898Died: 1971